timescale/docs/timescaledb/getting-started/access-timescaledb/access-timescaledb-terminal.md

 ## Verify that psql is installed
 If you're connecting from your local terminal, first verify that `psql` is installed.
-Because you installed TimescaleDB, you likely already have `psql`.
+If you have PostgreSQL installed locally, you likely already have `psql`.

 To double-check, run the following command from the command prompt: